kaia-F/MTRX3760-Project-1/README.md

 # MTRX3760 Project 1 Project Overview
 This project simulate a Turtlebot 3 in RViz and Gazebo, including simulated laser and camera in 2 different maze setting layouts (an opened maze and a closed maze).
 When launched, turtlebot autonomously navigate through one of the mazes, using the right wall following logic, until it reaches the maze exit goal as indicated by a green square box.

-# Instructions on launch Gazebo and drive node
+# Launch Gazebo and drive node
 This interface environment requires installation of ROS2 jazzy and Gazebo ignition.\
 In Terminal 1, Launch Gazebo:  \
 Kill any leftover Gazebo processes: